timrosenberg/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Saxophone Performance and Pedagogy
+  - Music for Saxophone
   - Chamber Music
+  - Jazz Improvisation
-  - New and Avant-Garde Music
+  - Music Technology

 # Education to show in About widget
 education: